stefanobang/live_translation/README.md

 ```

 It also requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:
 ```bash
 # on Windows using Chocolatey (https://chocolatey.org/)
 choco install ffmpeg
 # on Windows using Scoop (https://scoop.sh/)
 scoop install ffmpeg
 ```

+- Whisper uses vram/gpu to process the audio, so it is recommended to have a CUDA compatible GPU.
+- For each model requirement you can check directly at the [whisper repository](https://github.com/openai/whisper)
+- Must have at least Python 3.9.
+This project best work for any 3.9 version.
+- Python version above 3.10. might not work.

 ## Installation
 ```bash